1 dead, 2 injured in shooting at White Pine gas station

 JEFFERSON COUNTY, Tenn.
-(WATE) — The Jefferson County Sheriff’s Office is investigating a shooting that took place at a gas station on Roy Messer Highway.
+(WATE) — The Jefferson County Sheriff’s Office is investigating a shooting at a gas station on Roy Messer Highway that sent three people to the hospital.

-It happened Monday afternoon at a Pilot gas station near the northbound on ramp to US 81.
+It happened Monday around 3:45 at a Pilot gas station near the northbound on ramp to I-81.
 According to White Pine Police, the shooting left one person dead and two others were injured.
 No other details on who was shot or the circumstances surrounding the shooting have been released.

 The Tennessee Bureau of Investigation is working on the case alongside the Jefferson County Sheriff’s Office and White Pine Police.